Snap Hook

 Also known as: snap-hook, the snaps

-The mechanical cause is a very rapid closure of the clubface relative to the path in the last few inches before impact, often driven by an inconsistent release timing rather than a fixed face-to-path relationship.
-This is different from a golfer who hits a consistent, moderate draw or hook shot after shot — the snap hook tends to appear intermittently, which is what makes it feel uncontrollable.
-A golfer with a strong grip and active hand release has the face closing quickly through the hitting area; if the timing of that closure varies even slightly from swing to swing, the difference between a solid draw and a snap hook can be a matter of milliseconds.
+A snap hook is closely related to a duck hook but describes the shape of the curve rather than the trajectory height.
+This means the ball may start reasonably on line or even slightly right, travels a portion of its flight looking under control.
+Then "snaps" hard left in a way that feels sudden and uncontrollable to the golfer.
+The defining sensation is surprise — golfers describe not feeling the shot coming, unlike a slice, which most players can feel developing through the swing.
+The mechanical cause is a very rapid closure of the clubface relative to the path in the last few inches before impact.
+This often driven by an uneven release timing rather than a fixed face-to-path relationship.
+This is different from a golfer who hits a consistent, moderate draw or hook shot after shot.
+This means the snap hook tends to appear intermittently.
+This is what makes it feel uncontrollable.
+A golfer with a strong grip and active hand release has the face closing quickly through the hitting area.
+If the timing of that closure varies even slightly from swing to swing.
+The difference between a solid draw and a snap hook can be a matter of milliseconds.
+Snap hooks are especially common with the driver, where the longer shaft.
+Lower loft, and faster clubhead speed all amplify small timing variances in the release.
+They are also common under specific conditions.
+This means fatigue late in a round, cold weather with stiffer grips and less hand feel.
+Situations where a golfer subconsciously tries to "steer" the ball away from a right-side miss by closing the face more aggressively than their swing normally produces.

 Example